danielwoodie/fireplace/content/_index.md

   enable: false

 features:
-  description: Fulfillment isn't just about money.
-We cover money but we also explore topics in neuroscience and psychology.
+  description: FIRE isn't just about money.
+We cover money but we <br> also explore topics in neuroscience and behavioral economics to provide a fuller picture.
-    <br> Werat viverra id et aliquet. vulputate egestas sollicitudin.
   enable: true
   features_blocks:
   - content: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Neque enim id